 I Have Shoulder Pain When I Do Ab Wheel Exercises

 This is probably because you are letting your shoulder internally rotate too far when doing this exercise.
 Before you start the exercise, retract your scapula and screw your shoulder blades back into their sockets.

 Do not let your shoulders come out of their sockets.

 If you still experience pain, then focus on stretching your chest and your shoulders.

-Performing at least 3 sets for 6-12 repetitions, 2-3 times per week will be more than adequate to get the results you desire.
+Performing at least 3 sets for 6-12 repetitions, 2-3 times per week will be more than adequate to build a strong core.

 Which is Better?
-Ab Wheel Rollouts or Dragon Flags?
+Ab Wheels or Dragon Flags?

-They are both great exercises.
+They are both great exercises for building core strength.
 Neither is better than the other.

 I personally prefer reverse crunches/dragon flags as they require less equipment.

 How Can I Integrate This Great Exercise Into My Training?